slamora/brackets-wiki/Extension-package-format.md

 * `engines` is used to specify the compatible Brackets versions.
 For most extensions, the version should be expressed as `>= (some Brackets version)` (in other words, there's no max version).
 * We should honor the `private` flag to not publish private extensions

+**note** by reusing `engines` and `peerDependencies`, we may run into friction with npm, assuming that we allow users to install and use npm modules.
+If need be, we can change to using two other Brackets-specific fields in package.json for these needs.

 ## Keywords ##

 Keywords can be anything that will help users find the right extension.
 Some conventions will help Brackets steer users to the right extensions quicker: